Peter Beadle: Barnet

 On 22 August 2020, he was appointed as manager of Barnet, who had ended the 2019–20 campaign seventh in the National League.
 Chairman Anthony Kleanthous said that he selected Beadle over more than 100 other candidates and that he would have to work with a "leaner" squad.
 Beadle left the post on 13 December 2020, the day after a 6–0 defeat by Chesterfield left the "Bees" winless in nine games and just one point above the relegation zone.

 Yate Town

 On 8 May 2022, Beadle was appointed manager of Yate Town, who had finished seventh in the Southern League Premier Division.
 On 23 October 2022, Beadle resigned despite receiving a vote of confidence from the board of directors after completely rebuilding the playing squad in the summer.

+Shortwood United

+On 30 September 2025, Beadle was appointed as manager of Hellenic League club Shortwood United, who had won just one of their opening nine games of the 2025–26 season.

 Personal life

 He married Clare and had two children.